 Elaboration

-We take 100g of flour and 100g of milk and put them in a bowl.
-Add the yeast, mix, cover and let it ferment until risen and bubbly.
+Take 100g of flour and 100g of milk and put them in a bowl.
+Add the yeast, mix, cover and let it ferment until it is risen and bubbly.

-We then add to this preferment the rest of the flour and milk, salt, sugar and eggs.
-We knead for a couple of minutes, by hand or with a kneading robot .
+We then add the rest of the flour and milk, salt, sugar and eggs to this pre-ferment.
+We knead for a couple of minutes, by hand or with a mixer .

-Then add the butter, kneading until well integrated.
-Continue kneading until the dough is thin and elastic.
-We make a ball with it, put it in a greased container , cover and let it double in size.
+Next, add the butter, kneading until well incorporated.
+Continue kneading until the dough is smooth and elastic.
+Make a ball with it, put it in a greased container , cover and let it double in size.

-When the dough is fermented, we crush it on the counter to remove the gas.
-Divide the dough into 10 equal-sized portions (it's better to weigh them ); With these amounts, rolls weigh about 110 g, perfect for a good sandwich.
-We shape the rolls into an elongated shape and place them on two oven trays lined with baking paper (or directly on a non-stick baking tray ), five loaves in each.
-With a sharp knife we make the characteristic cuts that you see in the photos.
+When the dough has risen, flatten it on the counter to remove the gas.
+Divide the dough into 10 equal-sized portions (it is better to weigh them ); this quantity makes buns of about 110 g, perfect for a good sandwich.
+Shape the buns into elongated shapes and place them on two baking trays lined with baking paper (or directly on a non-stick baking tray ), five loaves on each.
+Using a sharp knife, make the characteristic cuts that you see in the photos.

-We cover the rolls with plastic and let them ferment; no need to double the volume.
-When they are ready to put them in the oven, paint them with beaten egg, taking care that the egg enters the cuts.
-If we like them especially golden, we will paint them with egg twice, separated from each other by about 10 minutes.
+We cover the buns with plastic wrap and let them rise; they don't need to double in size.
+When they are ready to be put in the oven, we brush them with beaten egg, making sure that the egg gets into the cuts.
+If we like them particularly golden, we brush them with egg twice, about 10 minutes apart.

-We put the trays in the oven (it is better to cook the loaves on one tray at a time) and cook the Vienna rolls for about 15 minutes in the oven preheated to 190°.
-It is important that the oven has reached the indicated temperature when baking the breads (an oven thermometer can be useful).
+Place the trays in the oven (it is best to bake the bread one tray at a time) and bake the Vienna rolls for about 15 minutes in the oven preheated to 190°.
+It is important that the oven has reached the indicated temperature when baking the bread (an oven thermometer may be useful).

 When they are done and golden, we take them out to cool on a rack on the same baking paper.
-And to enjoy.
+And enjoy!

 Comments